TL;DR

 Maze | Remote, AI-assisted user research | Free; Custom pricing |

-Adding some AI-powered tools to your UX research process can make a big difference—whether it's taking care of repetitive tasks or digging deeper into user behavior.
-Here are our top ten AI-assisted tools for UX research, and what they’re best for.
+Adding some user research AI tools to your research process can make a big difference—whether it's taking care of repetitive tasks or digging deeper into user behavior.
+Here are our top 12 AI-assisted tools for UX research, and what they’re best for.

 1. Maze: Best overall for remote, AI-assisted user research